Emigrants’ Return: California Refugees in Plattsmouth, Nebraska

-I had my sandwich and my rootbeer float which hit just the right spot.
-The food is usually really good in these kind of places and the River House was no exception.
+I had my sandwich and my root beer float which hit just the right spot.
+The food is usually really good in these kinds of places and the River House was no exception.

-I retrieved my camera battery, paid the bill, said thank you and headed back outdoors into the hot afternoon.
+I retrieved my camera battery, paid the bill, said thank you, and headed back outdoors into the hot afternoon.
 I don’t know what brought them here to Nebraska from California, heading from West to East along the old California Trail.
 Perhaps there are no longer good opportunities in California.
-Or perhaps she wanted a small town atmosphere to raise her daughters.
-Perhaps taxes are too high or regulation too strong.
+Or perhaps she wanted a small-town atmosphere to raise her daughters.
+Perhaps taxes are too high or regulations too strong.
 Or maybe it was something else.

 But logic tells us that whatever terrible thing the California refugee is fleeing, that thing must be more dangerous to them than Nebraska’s tornadoes or blizzards.